 - If the state is trying to introduce a statement from the defendant Mr. Dimeas will challenge the legal admissibility of the statement and make the state prove that the statement was made freely and voluntarily after the proper Miranda warnings were administered.

-Battery attorney, James Dimeas, is an award-winning, nationally recognized, criminal defense lawyer.
-Recently, the American Society of Legal Advocates named James Dimeas a "Top 100 Criminal Defense Lawyer In the State of Illinois For the Year 2018."
+Battery attorney, James Dimeas, is an award-winning, nationally recognized, Battery lawyer that has been handling Battery cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County for over-26 years.
+Recently, the American Society of Legal Advocates named James Dimeas a "Top 100 Criminal Defense Lawyer In the State of Illinois For the Year 2018 and 2019."
 James Dimeas was recognized by Expertise as a "Best Criminal Defense Lawyer in Chicago".
-Mr. Dimeas has been named a "Best DUI Attorney."
-The National Trial Lawyers have named James Dimeas a "Top 100 Criminal Defense Trial Lawyer."
-The American Institute of Criminal Law Attorneys have recognized James Dimeas as a "10 Best Attorney for Client Satisfaction".
-Mr. Dimeas is rated "Superb" by AVVO, the highest rating possible for any lawyer in the United States.
+James Dimeas was named a "Best DUI Attorney."
+The National Trial Lawyers named James Dimeas a "Top 100 Criminal Defense Trial Lawyer."
+The American Institute of Criminal Law Attorneys recognized James Dimeas as a "10 Best Attorney for Client Satisfaction".
+Attorney and Practice Magazine gave James Dimeas the "Top 10 Criminal Defense Attorney Award for Illinois."
+The National Academy of Criminal Defense Attorneys gave James Dimeas the "Top 10 Attorney Award for the State of Illinois."
+James Dimeas is rated "Superb" by AVVO, the highest rating possible for any Battery lawyer in the United States.

-Battery lawyer, James Dimeas, has been handling Battery cases throughout Cook County, DuPage County, Lake County, and Kane County for 25 years.
+Battery lawyer, James Dimeas, has been handling Battery cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County for over-26 years.
 James Dimeas has devoted his legal career to the practice of criminal law.
 James Dimeas has developed the experience to effectively and efficiently handle all types of Battery cases.
-He has a unique understanding of the various legal issues concerning Battery cases and understands how to best handle Battery cases in the various courthouses in the Chicago Metropolitan area.
-He has developed relationships with the local prosecutors and the local judges that are assigned to the Courthouses throughout Cook County, DuPage County, Lake County, and Kane County.
-James Dimeas is well-respected in the legal community and has been recognized for his outstanding skills and his legal ability.
+James Dimeas has a unique understanding of the various legal issues concerning Battery cases and understands how to best handle Battery cases in the various courthouses in the Chicago Metropolitan area.
+James Dimeas has developed relationships with the local prosecutors and the local judges that are assigned to the Courthouses throughout Chicago, Cook County, DuPage County, Kane County, and Lake County.
+James Dimeas is well-respected in the legal community and has been recognized by numerous national and local organizations for his outstanding skills and his legal ability.

 To discuss the specific facts of your case, you can contact Attorney James Dimeas anytime for a free and confidential consultation.
-He will give you an honest assessment of your case and will be fair with you.
-If you need to speak to Mr. Dimeas he can always be reached at 847-807-7405.
+James Dimeas will give you an honest assessment of your case and will be fair with you.
+You can always speak to James Dimeas personally by calling 847-807-7405.